 The composition, configuration and layout of subsurface structures varies considerably depending on the manufacturer.
 Follow the design criteria specified by vendors or system manufacturers.
 Install subsurface structures in areas that are easily accessible for routine and non-routine maintenance.

 As with infiltration trenches and basins, install subsurface structures only in soils having suitable infiltration capacities as determined through field testing.
-Determine the infiltrative capacity of the underlying native soil through the soil evaluation set forth in Volume 3.
+Determine the infiltrative capacity of the underlying native soil through the soil evaluation set forth in Section 6.3.
 Never use a standard septic system percolation test to determine soil permeability because this test tends to greatly overestimate the infiltration capacity of soils.

 Subsurface structures are typically designed to function off-line.
 Place a flow bypass structure upgradient of the infiltration structure to convey high flows around the structure during large storms.